0Slaye/42-cpp_canonical/README.md

 ## How to use

-To correctly use Cpp_canonical you will need to give only one argument wich is the class name.
+To correctly use cpp_canonical you will need to give only one argument wich is the class name.

 ```bash
 [Cpp_canonical_alias] [CLASS_NAME]